 The Village of Tuckahoe Police Department has added two new Harley-Davidson Electra Glide motorcycles to their motorcycle fleet.
 The purchase of the two new bikes were made possible by a $45,000 grant from the Generoso Pope Foundation.

-The Motorcycle Unit was formed in 2012, when the Generoso Pope Foundation gifted a granted of $60,000.
+The Motorcycle Unit was formed in 2012, when the Generoso Pope Foundation gifted a grant of $60,000.
 The formation of the unit ended a 50 year period of not having a motorcycle unit since the 1950’s.
 Since 2012, the Unit has been a huge success in the Department’s community policing efforts.
 Members of the unit are very accessible and easily approachable.
 Citizens of all ages are drawn to the motorcycles and it enables members to interact with the community.
 The Unit consists of four members who have been specially trained and have volunteered to operate the motorcycles on a part-time basis.

 The motorcycles are a very visible means of patrol, with the primary function of traffic enforcement.
 The maneuverability of the motorcycles and the ability to accelerate quickly make them excellent tools to enforce speeding violations and other traffic offenses.
 Secondary used have been escorts, parades and other ceremonial details.
 “The motorcycle unit has given great positive exposure to the police department,” said Mayor Steve Ecklond.
 He added, “Motorcycles have proven to be an excellent method addressing traffic safety concerns and quality of life issues not easily performed with patrol cars.”